 Railway infrastructure has been developed over recent years, with concessioning taking place, but the experience with this has been variable, with delays in reconstruction.
 The contract for the Ressano-Garcia line was negotiated with Spoornet in 2002.
-But there were problems between Spoornet and NLPI (Interviewee from CFM 2005).
+But there were problems between Spoornet and NLPI (Interviewee from CFM, 2005).
 The concession meant exclusive use, operation and management of the railway track in which Spoornet had a major share for a period of 15 years, renewable for five years or additional periods.
-Two million US dollars were to be paid by the concession holder up to seven days before the start of the operations.
-The fixed annual amount to be paid was 1.7 million dollars (Meeuws 2004).
-However, it was not in Spoornet's interest to use Maputo port, the preferred port being that of Durban, since both Portnet and Spoornet are part of Transnet (Interviewee from NGO3 2005; Jacobs Consultancy 2005).
-Thus, while it had been thought that Maputo port would be used, Durban remained congested, and Maputo port did not operate at full capacity (Interviewee from NGO2 2005).
-As a result of these ongoing problems, in November 2005 the Mozambique government cancelled Spoornet'a lease, leaving CFM to rehabilitate the line (AIM 2005d).
+Two million US dollars was to be paid by the concession holder up to seven days before the start of the operations.
+The fixed annual amount to be paid was 1.7 million dollars (Meeuws, 2004).
+However, it was arguably not in Spoornet's interest to use Port Maputo, the preferred port being that of Durban, since both Portnet and Spoornet are part of Transnet (Interviewee from NGO3, 2005; Jacobs Consultancy, 2005).
+Thus, while it had been thought that Maputo port would be good competition with Durban, Durban remained congested, with Maputo port not at full capacity (Interviewee from NGO2, 2005).
+As a result of these ongoing problems, in November 2005 the Mozambique government cancelled the lease to Spoornet, leaving CFM to rehabilitate the line (AIM, 2005d).

-Further problems occurred in the North of Mozambique.
+Further problems occurred in the North of the Mozambique.
 The Nacala line was concessioned in January 2005 but did not bring in large revenues.
 When discussing the agreement, CFM informed the concessionaire of potentially low returns and suggested that CFM continued this service as the representative of the State.
 The private sector investor refused this option, and affirmed that they would keep their promise to "develop this poor country".
-However, transport was not regular, creating problems for the economy of Niassa province (Interviewee from CFM 2005).
+However, transport was not regular, creating problems for the economy of Niassa province (Interviewee from CFM, 2005).

-Thirdly, problems occurred with the rehabilitation of the Sena line that links Beira Port to Malawi, where a contract was signed with an Indian Concession, CCFB (CFM 2005).
-The World Bank provided USD 130 million funds to rehabilitate the line, with work expected to be completed by early 2009 (AIM 2005b).
+Thirdly, problems have occurred with the rehabilitation of the Sena line that links Beira Port to Malawi, where a contract was been signed with an Indian Concession, CCFB (CFM, 2005).
+The World Bank has now provided USD 130 million funds to rehabilitate the line, and work should be completed by early 2009 (AIM, 2005b).